 If you no longer want to link your Bumble account to your Instagram, Facebook or Spotify account, please visit the settings in your Instagram, Facebook or Spotify account and follow the instructions to remove the Bumble app access permissions.
 Please note that any information already added to your Bumble account from those platforms will not be deleted unless you delete it within your Bumble account as well.

-If you use BFF we’ll ask you for some information when you create your profile (like your beliefs and political leanings).
-You can choose to give this information, but there’s no obligation to provide it.
+If you use BFF, you can populate your profile with certain information (like your beliefs and political leanings).
+You can provide this information as part of your profile, but there’s no obligation to do so.

-In BFF we may use your activity, life and interests information to recommend friends.
+If you use BFF, we may use your activity, life and interests information to recommend friends and content.

-In BFF you can join or create Hives to find friends.
-Hives are small, local group chats built around locations or topics.
-We’ll recommend Hives based on your location, activity, life and interests information.
+In BFF, we provide opportunities to join groups built around locations or topics.
+We’ll automatically recommend groups you can join based on your location, activity, life and interests information.

 For Users who are California residents, you have the following rights (in addition to those listed at section 10 below) under the California Consumer Privacy Act, and you have the right to be free from unlawful discrimination for exercising your rights under the Act: